mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 GDPs allow participants to share and explore their home funds on knowledge in the emerging learning community.

 In the previous chapter the ability for participants to bring home funds of knowledge into the new learning community was explored in relation to the use of graphical assets and game narratives.
-In the previous examples we can see a similar process.
+In the previous example we can see a similar process occur as Te self test his game exposes the dominant game experience of timed jumping..

     Ch: It’s like parcours in Minecraft but times.
 It’s like playing the game Wipeout.
 Have you ever played Wipeout?
     Te: Er not really.
     Ch: Or seen it?

-The process of watching Te self test his game exposes the dominant game experience of timed jumping.
  Parcour in Minecraft and Wipe out are both  game experiences whose main mechanic is about judging jumps to landing accurately.

 Ch is makes links to his existing experience of games making comparisons between Te's game, commercial games and his own.
 In doing so Ch is able to show his knowledge and analysis of gameplay patterns to this community.
 While his motivation is not clear, one interpretation is that Ch could be making this contribution not only to openly share experience but also as a offering in return for his request for help.